At the peak of his game, Kobe Bryant and Nike Basketball reintroduced low cut performance sneakers to the sport of basketball.

 Why?
 Because it still plays good.
 Registering as familiar and battle-tested, the Kobe 4 is a hit in ’09 and ’19 takes.

-Peep a look at some of the best iterations of the Nike Zoom Kobe 4 in OG and Protro over the course of the 2018-2019 season below.
+Peep a look at some of the best iterations of the Nike Zoom Kobe 4 in OG and Protro over the course of the 2018-2019 season and beyond below.

 Honorable mention to the WNBA, The Drew League and more for holding it down in the Nike Zoom Kobe 4.